Summer Service-Learning Experiences

 The International Summer Service-Learning Experience (ISSLE) for 2nd-year students in the INVST Community Leadership Program gives students the opportunity to learn about immigration, globalization and economic justice . . .

-After training in intercultural communication, Orientation and extensive reading, students spend time at the U.S./Mexico border where they volunteer with Annunciation House in El Paso, Texas.
+After training in intercultural communication, Orientation and extensive reading, students spend time at the United States/Mexico border where they volunteer with Annunciation House in El Paso, Texas.
 Annunciation House, our partner since 1993, is a shelter for refugees seeking political asylum.
-This past summer, while many thousands of migrants, including unaccompanied youth, came across the border, the INVST students learned first-hand about this humanitarian crisis.
-Students served with recent immigrants from Central America and political refugees from all over the world.
+Students serve with recent immigrants from Central America and political refugees from all over the world.
 A shelter for human beings in desperate need of basic care, Annunciation House approaches guests with compassion.
-INVST students learned for one week about border dynamics and immigration issues, encountering individuals and families and hearing their stories, as well as meeting with people in legal clinics, women’s rights and worker rights centers, as well as the Border Patrol.
+INVST students learn for one week about border dynamics and immigration issues, encountering individuals and families and hearing their stories, as well as meeting with legal clinics, women’s rights and worker rights centers, in addition to the Border Patrol.
 INVST students develop a nuanced understanding of the complex situation on our border with Mexico.

-In 2016, after their week on the border, INVST students will travel to Managua, Nicaragua with Witness for Peace.
-In the second-poorest country in our hemisphere, INVST students learn about Fair Trade, Free Trade and economic relationships and models that connect the United States with Nicaragua.
-Students meet with various individuals and organizations to discuss the maquiladoras (factories) in Free Trade Zones.
-As well, they become informed about alternative economic models, and meet community leaders in both urban and rural Nicaragua.
-INVST students explore how women are affected by globalization, and they examine projects in Nicaraguan communities that attempt to follow a different development path.
+In 2016, after their week on the border, INVST students will travel to Managua, Nicaragua with the School for International Training (SIT).
+In Nicaragua, INVST students will learn about Fair Trade, Free Trade and economic relationships and models that connect the United States with this developing country.
+Students will meet with various individuals and organizations to discuss the maquiladoras (factories) in Free Trade Zones.
+As well, they will become informed about alternative economic models, and meet community leaders in both urban and rural Nicaragua.
+INVST students will explore how women are affected by globalization, and they will examine projects in Nicaraguan communities that attempt to follow a different development path.
+Learn more here.